Watch past educational presentations and see live events in real time

 The best care starts with the best information

-Familial Mediterranean Fever (FMF) is a genetic disorder that causes recurrent episodes of fever that are typically accompanied by pain in the abdomen, chest or joints.
+Familial Mediterranean Fever (FMF) is a genetic disorder that causes recurrent episodes of fever that are typically accompanied by pain in the abdomen, chest, or joints.
 It most often occurs in individuals of Mediterranean and Middle Eastern descent, and the first episodes typically begin in childhood.

 Joint pain may accompany the episodes of fever.
 Usually, only one joint is affected at a time, most commonly an ankle or a knee.
 The joint may be so swollen and painful that the child cannot walk.
 One-third of patients may have a red rash over the lower extremities, usually near the ankles and feet.
 In some children, the only finding of the disease may be episodes of joint pain and swelling, which can be misdiagnosed as acute rheumatic fever or juvenile idiopathic arthritis.
 Usually the joint swelling resolves over 5 - 14 days, but sometimes may become chronic (long-term).

 Some children report muscle pain in the legs, especially after physical exertion.
-Rarely, children have recurrent pericarditis (inflammation of the outer layer of the heart); myositis (muscle inflammation); meningitis (inflammation of the membrane surrounding the brain and spinal cord); or orchitis (testicular inflammation).
-Children less than five years old may only have episodes of recurrent fever, without other symptoms.
+Rarely, children have recurrent pericarditis (inflammation of the outer layer of the heart), myositis (muscle inflammation), meningitis (inflammation of the membrane surrounding the brain and spinal cord), or orchitis (testicular inflammation).
+Children less than five years old may only have episodes of recurrent fever without other symptoms.

 The most common side effects of colchicine are abdominal pain and diarrhea.
 If this occurs, the dose can be reduced until it is tolerated and then slowly increased back to the appropriate dose.
 Reducing the intake of milk or other dairy products, or consuming lactose-free milk may help.
-Other side effects are nausea, vomiting and abdominal cramps.
+Other side effects are nausea, vomiting, and abdominal cramps.
 In rare cases, colchicine may cause muscle weakness, especially when taking antibiotics from the erythromycin (macrolide) family or statins (cholesterol medications).
 Therefore, these medications need to be given with caution with colchicine.
 The blood counts (white and red blood cells and platelets) may decrease occasionally and there may be mild elevations in liver enzymes, but these usually recover with dose reduction.
 Children taking colchicine grow normally.

-About 10 percent of patients do not respond adequately or cannot tolerate colchicine.
+About ten percent of patients do not respond adequately or cannot tolerate colchicine.
 Recent research has found that medications that block interleukin-1, an important protein involved in the inflammatory process, may be effective for the majority of these patients.
 These medications include rilonacept (Arcalyst), anakinra (Kineret), and canakinumab (Ilaris).

-Some children initially need psychological support to cope with a disease that means taking medications for their entire lives.
+Some children initially need psychological support to cope with a disease that requires taking medications for their entire lives.
 Frequent episodes can affect the both the child and family life, including school attendance, so involvement of teachers, social workers, tutors, and other community members may be helpful.
 Most children, however, adapt to the treatment, and when well controlled, FMF should not interfere with a normal education and productive adult life.